NinjaNas/ATS-Programming-Database/README.md

 - Login with invalid email or password, see that it does not work
 - Login with email: `student` and `test` (has type student)
 - Go to `/api/users`, see that you are unauthorized
+- Check Arctype to see session logged in `sessions` table
+- Check that the cookie in the browser is created
 - Login with email: `counselor` and `test` (has type counselor)
 - Go to `/api/users`, see that you are authorized
 - Login with email: `admin` and `test` (has type admin)